Town Name: St. Johnsbury

 Recreational Activities: Close to VAST trails, Burke ski mountain, Moose River, Connecticut River, Moore Dam, Jones Pond and many hiking trails.

-Fun Facts: Lots of activities that are fun for all ages are presented throughout the year here in St. Jay.
+Fun Facts: Lots of activities that are fun for all ages are presented throughout the year here in St. Johnsbury.
 First Night is likely the largest event.
 The oldest occupied home in St. Johnsbury is located on Clarks Ave and was built in 1801.

 Town Websites: www.discoverstjvt.com